pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Retargetting.md

 ## Adding keyboard support

 When keyboard input is required, the classic library will call the `fgetc_cons()` function.

-The implementation of this file should be in `{z88dk}/libsrc/target/[machineid]/stdio/fgetc_cons.asm`.
+Conventionally, if reading the keyboard relies on the firmware or if the hardware only supports reading a single key at a time, then it should be placed in `{z88dk}/libsrc/target/[machineid]/stdio/fgetc_cons.asm`.
 Some parts of the library or examples require polling of the keyboarders using `getk()`, this file is located in `{z88dk}/libsrc/target/[machineid]/stdio/getk.asm`

+Should the hardware support detection of multiple simultaneous keypresses, you can add an inkey driver (see below).

 ## Adding the generic console

 ...

 ## Adding PSG support

-z88dk contains drivers for the AY-3-8910 and SN76489.
+z88dk contains drivers for the AY-3-8910 and SN76489, for AY support take a look at libsrc/target/zx/psg for what is needed.

 ...